Chapter 19:

 “GYAH!”
 I jumped, grabbing at my panicked heart.
 “Don—Don’t spook me like that.”

 With a shake of my head, I reassured myself that I was simply succumbing to the effects of the beasts that slept in the nearby cave system.
-And since they were napping, we would be fine until entering their lair.
+And since they were still fast asleep, we would be fine until entering their lair.

 Taking a deep breath, I confidently pushed through the doors of the manor and began to direct the triop to the various rooms hiding beneficial loot.
-After a few minutes of searching, they returned with a collection of jewelry, magical items, and a beautiful painting of a coastal scene that I asked to take.
+After a few minutes of searching, they returned with a collection of jewelry, magical items, and a beautiful painting of a coastal scene that I asked to take for myself.

-When I originally wrote this bit into the story, I had imagined that this area would be where the heroes found themselves at the end of the night, fighting for their lives before daybreak.
-Alas, as with all stories, I never saw a good place to slip this into their journey.
+When I originally wrote this story into the world, I imagined the area before the caves would be where the heroes found themselves at the end of the night, fighting for their lives before daybreak.
+Alas, as with all stories, I never saw a good place to slip this into the Heroic Triop’s journey.
 It was a shame, but now it was our risk and reward to benefit from.
-And if I had a choice in the matter, which I do, we were going to be slaying these sleepy boys while the sun was still up.
+And if I had a choice in the matter, which I did, we were going to be slaying these sleepy ghoulies while the sun was still up.

 “Can we go over the strategy one more time?”
 Aesandoral asked again as the cave came into sight.